conda/conda/docs/source/user-guide/troubleshooting.rst

 The command ``locale -a`` displays all the specifiers.
 For example, the language code for US English is ``en_US.UTF-8``.
-The locale affects what translations are used when they are available and also how dates, currencies and decimals are formatted.
+The locale affects what translations are used when they are available and also how dates, currencies, and decimals are formatted.

 .. _AttributeError-getproxies: